distance_to_position, a FORTRAN90 code which estimates the positions of cities given a city-to-city distance table.

 CITIES, a dataset directory which contains sets of information about cities and the distances between them;

-CITIES, a FORTRAN90 library which handles various problems associated with a set of "cities" on a map.
+CITIES, a FORTRAN90 code which handles various problems associated with a set of "cities" on a map.

-NMS, a FORTRAN90 library which includes a wide variety of numerical software.
+NMS, a FORTRAN90 code which includes a wide variety of numerical software.

-PARTIAL_DIGEST, a FORTRAN90 library which solves the partial digest problem.
+PARTIAL_DIGEST, a FORTRAN90 code which solves the partial digest problem.